The two-dimensional Gabor function adapted to natural image statistics: A model of simple-cell receptive fields and sparse structure in images: Introduction

-Early neural network models described the self-organization of orientation selectivity through Hebbian learning with localized, oriented, input patterns \citep{vondermalsburg}, and uncorrelated random input \citep{linsker}.
-More recent models make use of realistic inputs related to natural sensory data.
-Natural sensory data contains redundancy, and early work by Attneave and Barlow led them to propose that one role of the sensory system is to re-code sensory data in a way that reduces redundancy.
-This became known as the \emph{efficient coding hypothesis} (see \cite{olshausen13} and \cite{hyvarinenbook} for recent reviews).
-While reducing redundancy may not be the only (or even main) goal of simple cells, models capable of efficient coding of natural images have been shown to develop realistic simple-cell receptive fields \citep{olshausen96,olshausen97,bell97,hyvarinen00,hyvarinen01,sommer,olshausen13b}.
-In this class of models input consists of natural images -- i.e., natural sensory data at the level of photoreceptors in the retina, and a Hebbian learning rule implementing an efficient coding strategy results in the adaptation of a set of basis functions according to the statistics of the input.
-The resulting basis functions (also called ``atoms") are used to efficiently reconstruct natural images, and are closely related to neural receptive fields.
-The output of these models is a sparse code, meaning that an image can be reconstructed using only a small number of ``atoms".
+Early neural network models described the self-organization of orientation selective cells through Hebbian learning with localized, oriented, input patterns \citep{vondermalsburg}, and uncorrelated random input \citep{linsker}.
+More recent models made use of realistic inputs given by natural sensory data.
+Implicit in these models is the assumption that the early visual system has evolved to process natural image statistics.
+Natural sensory data contains redundancy, leading Attneave and Barlow to hypothesize that sensory systems re-code sensory data in a way that reduces redundancy; known as the \emph{efficient coding hypothesis}.
+Models capable of efficient coding of natural images (i.e., natural sensory data at the level of photoreceptors in the retina) have since been shown to develop realistic cortical receptive-field profiles \citep{olshausen96,olshausen97,bell97,hyvarinen00,hyvarinen01,sommer,olshausen13b}.
+Redundancy in natural images takes the form of statistical dependencies between pixels, and efficient coding models attempt to find a transformation that reduces these statistical dependencies.
+More specifically, models that learn realistic simple-cell receptive-field profiles reduce high-order statistical dependencies: second-order dependencies given by pairwise pixel correlations are assumed to have been removed at an earlier stage by some form of ``whitening" transform.
+Earlier work had already demonstrated that pixel dependencies in images could be reduced by applying the two-dimensional (2D) Gabor function as a wavelet transform, yielding an image code with a sparse distribution and a low marginal entropy \citep{daugman85,field87,daugman88,daugman89,lee}.
+Similarly, learning a sparse code for natural images results in a set of Gabor-like basis functions that can efficiently reconstruct natural images, so that a relatively small number of basis functions are responsible for most of the reconstruction of any given image.

-The efficient coding models just described attempt to find structure in natural images through high-order image statistics.
-Redundancy in images is the result of strong pixel correlations: natural images are not evenly distributed in pixel-space, unlike images generated from uncorrelated random pixel-values \citep{field94}.
-Reducing redundancy therefore requires pixel decorrelation.
-It is known that second-order pixel correlations are completely described by the Fourier amplitude (or power) spectrum, while higher-order statistics is contained in the Fourier phase spectrum \citep{field94}.
-Efficient coding models generally attempt to remove correlations by seeking a linear (or nonlinear) transformation of the input pixels that reduces their marginal entropy.
-In models utilizing high-order image statistics this has the result of making the output sparser \citep{daugman89,olshausen97,bell97,hyvarinen00,hyvarinen01,sommer}.
-Wavelet transforms provide one example of sparse coding through pixel decorrelation \citep{daugman88,lee}.